Capture of Fort Rocher: Capture

 Gliding past its harbor, the Spaniards bombarded the vessels in the roads, then continued two or three miles farther down the coast and disembarked several hundred troops at the hamlet of Cayonne, marching back to besiege the island's principal fortress.
 On the night of 12 February, Rojas sent a company with grappling lines to scale the heights behind the keep and install siege artillery.

 The buccaneer fort was built by a skilled French engineer on a rocky hill which dominated the island harbour of Cayenne.
 By 18 February the French and English requested terms and two days later the Chavalier de Fontenay decided to surrender.
 More than 500 captives were captured, among them 330 boucaniers.
 All were allowed to sail to France aboard a pair of ships under de Fontenay and Tibaut and Martin, respectively—with the exception of two leaders who were kept as hostages; the Spanish seized 70 cannons in the fortress and shore batteries, three ships, a frigate, and eight lesser craft as booty.
 These attackers also decided to hold their hard-won conquest by leaving behind a garrison of one hundred men under the Irish-born Murphy.

 Aftermath

 The prisoners were shipped to Santo Domingo and would become slaves on Spanish plantations.

 Hoping that the Spanish had abandoned the island, three buccaneer ships returned in August, but found that the Spaniards had already installed a garrison.
 However, coinciding with the English invasion of Hispaniola, on 13 September 1654 Spanish governor issued a real cédula ordering the withdrawal from Tortuga after first throwing down its fortifications.
-Tortuga was reoccupied the next year by English and French interlopers under Elias Watts, who secured a commission from Col. William Brayne, acting as military Governor on Jamaica, to serve as "Governor" of Tortuga.
+Tortuga was reoccupied the next year by English and French settlers under Elias Watts, who secured a commission from Col. William Brayne, acting as military Governor on Jamaica, to serve as "Governor" of Tortuga.